safijatala/IOTProjectOne/README.md

 To use this project, firstly initialize the SSH keys from PowerShell and implement them on our IoT testbed.
 Connect Visual Studio with grenoble.iot-lab.info.
-Resolve SSH permission errors by specifying the remote platform as "Linux" in the json settings.
+Resolve SSH permission errors by specifying the remote platform as "Linux" in the json settings if it gives publickey error.
 Connect with the given username, in this case, "iot2023oulu33".

 **This repository does NOT contain the folder vscode-server due to being too large for git.
 It can be downloaded from: https://unioulu-my.sharepoint.com/:u:/g/personal/msafi23_student_oulu_fi/EYyIXs4aCQNGrQvm7E2Ot84BUl3sa5Ac52VfdqX_tamELQ?e=T5HI0e .
 The file is compressed using 7z so you may need that.
 Once downloaded, add it to main folders and it should be good.**